Renewing your spirit one bite at a time

 sourdough cinnamon rolls

 Sourdough cinnamon rolls are perhaps one of the most exquisite creations to grace our taste buds since the advent of sourdough bread.
-The sweet stiff sourdough starter produces a soft and fluffy texture that simply melts in your mouth.
+The sweet stiff sourdough starter in this recipe produces a soft and fluffy texture that simply melts in your mouth.
 The cinnamon filling is perfectly balanced in its sweetness, making these rolls delightful on their own.
 However, don’t hesitate to pair them with my delectable cream cheese frosting that perfectly complements their flavor.

 Personally, I find the processed, mass-produced cinnamon rolls found in grocery stores to be excessively sugary for my taste.
 These homemade sourdough cinnamon rolls, on the other hand, are on a whole new level and make for a fun, special holiday creation, or just for the pure joy of it!